nycmeshnet/nycmesh.net/content/blog/how.md

 **Supernodes**

 Plan your first major gigabit install at a data center or tower.
 This will have sector antennas (P2MP) and point to point.
 You may need a network engineer to help in their spare time.
 An IXP connection at a data center requires a network engineer familiar with BGP.
+If there's no data center nearby you may be able to get a business internet connection from a local ISP.

 A sector antenna is basically a Wireless ISP (WISP) tower so WISP expertise is needed.
 The best online forum is the [Ubiquiti community](https://community.ubnt.com/), and the best organization in America is [WISPA](http://www.wispa.org/).
 The sector antennas can be a gateway and also bridge your mesh network and reduce the amount of hops.
 Try to not to be more than three hops from a gateway.
-Every hop halves the bandwidth and adds ~15ms of latency.
+Every hop increases the risk of downtime, reduces the bandwidth and adds latency.

-To get a long distance from a gateway use P2P setups- either cheap: 150Mbps such as a pair of LiteBeams, or expensive: gigabit such as a pair of AirFiber.
+To get a long distance from a gateway use P2P setups- either cheap: 150Mbps such as a pair of LiteBeams, or expensive: such as a pair of AirFiber.

 The most popular cheap outdoor routers are [Ubiquiti](https://ubnt.com).
 Other good companies are [LigoWave](https://www.ligowave.com/), [MikroTik](https://mikrotik.com/).

-For short distance gigabit connection (less than 1Km) you can use 60GHz antennas like this [Wireless Wire dish](https://mikrotik.com/product/wireless_wire_dish)
+For short distance gigabit connection (less than 1Km) you can use [60 GHz devices](https://docs.nycmesh.net/hardware/60ghz/)

 **Local mesh networks**

 Besides connecting to a major tower like a supernode, you can build up a neighborhood network.
 This is usually based around a person who has strong connections to that area, and can be as simple as sharing your connection within a building using ethernet and mesh routers.
-Also putting a mesh router in your window to give access to a cafe or park across the street or a neighboring building.
+Also putting an access point in your window to give access to a cafe or park across the street or a neighboring building.

 **Computer networking groups**